-Simple usage-based pricing with no commitments. $50 in Credits provided on signup, No Credit Card Required to start today.
-Rate-limits apply, please contact us to increase them.Get Started - Free Credit
+Pay-as-you-go usage-based pricing with no commitments. $50 in Credits provided on signup, No Credit Card Required to start today.
+Rate-limits apply; get custom rate-limits with revenue commits.
+Please contact for details.Get Started - Free Credit

-1. Platform usage is billed per second but displayed in hours on the invoice.
+1. Platform usage is measured and billed per second but displayed in hours on the invoice.

 3. Custom Speech-to-Text model is built by training our standard model with additional client data (using transfer learning).
 Pricing provided above is for inference and applies to both batch and real-time.
 Please contact us for the NRE training costs of a custom model.